 Emergency medical services could be needed for employees.
 For example, periodic routine maintenance activities could involve a fire, electrical shock, or a medical emergency.
 The challenges of an emergency medical response could be exacerbated by winter conditions, distance of the facility site from medical services, and access to the site.
-However, the operational staffing for solar energy facilities would likely be small and not regularly on site.
+However, the operational staffing for solar energy facilities would likely be small.
 Additionally, facility operators would be expected to use appropriately trained technicians to operate and maintain the equipment.
 These considerations should result in a minimal increase in emergency medical service needs.